Prenuptial and Postnuptial Agreement Lawyer in Palm Coast, FL

 • Obligations from prior marriage (such as child support or alimony).

-The couple should discuss how they plan to manage their finances during their marriage, the role money plays in their lives and what their financial goals are.
+The couple should discuss how they plan to manage their finances during their marriage, the role money plays in their lives, and what their financial goals are.
 They should decide whether they want to keep finances separate or co-mingle them in joint accounts.
 If one spouse is bringing significant debt to the marriage, they need to discuss how they’ll handle paying off the debt.
 Talk about your expectations should one spouse lose his or her job.

-The goal is to understand each other and come to agreement as to how you’ll address differences.
+The goal is to understand each other and come to an agreement as to how you’ll address differences.

 An experienced attorney can help you work through the common provisions of a prenup and see whether you can agree on them, such as: